A great Git commit

 When not to do all these things

-Making good commits and proper commit messages take effort.
+Crafting good commits and writing proper commit messages takes effort.
 Sadly, if some of the people working on the same project do not want to follow these conventions, a lot of the benefits become a lot less pronounced.

-For example, if commits in your repository are just numbers or a series of characters for subsequent commits, it becomes much more difficult to effectively use the git history.
-In these cases, it might be fine to add a commit later to fix something without taking the effort to modify the proper commit.
+For example, if commits in your repository are just numbers or useless words for subsequent commits, it becomes much more difficult to effectively use the Git history.

 Some images included on this page are licensed under the Attribution-NonCommercial 2.5 from https://xkcd.com/.